joelhawksley/identity/talks/2021/slides.md

 ^ seeds only get us so far.

-^ part of this is due to our architecture
+^ part of this is due to the citadel architecture

 ---

 ## Architecture

-^ GitHub is a huge application.
-It's what some people call a citadel.
+^ As I said...

 ^ We have a main Rails monolith and about two dozen services.